DamengRandom/tipify/git-tips-one.md

 #commit-1 -> #commit-2 -> #commit-3 -> #commit-4

 - For git revert, we can revert #commit-3, so #commit-3 will be `deleted` and behaves as `never added before`, and it will add a new `REVERT-hash-commit` as latest commit instead of delete the commit which needs to be reverted !!!!
-Again, if we want to chnage back, we can revert the `REVERT-hash-commit`, so we changed back !!
+Again, if we want to change back, we can revert the `REVERT-hash-commit`, so we changed back !!

 - For git reset, we can reset #commit-2 as `HEAD`, so, #commit-3 and #commit-4 are removed forever